-- Parents or carers should normally be informed (unless this would put the victim at greater risk) - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care

-• Rape, assault by penetration and sexual assault are crimes.
+- Parents or carers should normally be informed (unless this would put the person impacted by the behaviour at greater risk) - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care - Rape, assault by penetration and sexual assault are crimes.
 Where a report of rape, assault by penetration or sexual assault is made, this should be referred to the police.
-While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the police remains
+While the age of criminal responsibility is 10, if the alleged persons who instigated the behaviour is under 10, the starting principle of referring to the police remains